raboof/akka-http-backpressure/src/main/paradox/index.md

 @@snip[x]($root$/src/main/java/rs/async/Asynchronous.java){#enqueue}

+@@@

+@@@section { data-background-video="fishermen.mp4" }

+# @span[OutOfMemoryError]{.orange .fragment}

-@notes[Akka is by no means the only approach to asynchonous programming: Node.js, RxJava for example also exploring the same space.
+@notes[Akka is by no means the only approach to asynchronous programming: Node.js, RxJava for example also exploring the same space.
 And they all ran into the problem of message targets not being able to keep up.
 Not impossible to solve, but solutions (e.g. ack'ing etc) ad hoc and not composable.
 This lead to a number of players in industry identifying the need for an interoperable mechanism to get asynchronous, backperssured streams: the Reactive Streams initiative]

 @@@